 Appellate court’s decision: The appellate court issues the written decision, and in some cases, explains the reason for arriving at it.
 In Florida state appeals, most decisions are issued less than six months after the oral argument and typically less than one year after the appeal has been initiated.
 In federal appeals, decisions may be issued anywhere from a couple of months to two years after the initiation of the appeal.

-Brownstone’s Florida federal appeal attorneys are known for quality, federal appellate advocacy, and our commitment to represent clients before every federal court of appeal in the United States.
+Brownstone’s Florida appellate attorneys are known for quality, federal appellate advocacy, and our commitment to represent clients before every federal court of appeal in the United States.
 Our appellate lawyers handle civil and criminal federal appeals before the Eleventh Circuit Court of Appeal and the United States Supreme Court.
-When you’re ready to get your life back, contact our attorneys at 1-888-233-8895.
+When you’re ready to get your life back, contact our Florida appellate attorneys at 1-888-233-8895.
 Our attorneys also handle federal appeals, civil appeals, criminal appeals and habeas corpus appeals.

 We have extensive experience advocating before the Eleventh Circuit Court of Appeals.
-Our Florida appeal lawyers are former prosecutors and law clerks, having handled hundreds of appeals.
+Our Florida appellate attorneys are former prosecutors and law clerks, having handled hundreds of appeals.

 There are five Florida District Courts of Appeals.
 The First District Court of Appeals in Florida handles cases from Tallahassee.
 The Second District Court of Appeal is Located in Lakeland, Florida.
 Miami is home to the Third District Court of Appeals in Florida that handles cases from south-Florida and Miami-Dade.
 The Fourth District Court of Appeal in Florida is located in West Palm Beach and handles civil and criminal appeals in Florida.
 The Fifth DCA handles appeals from Orlando, Daytona, and Volusia County.